Resources · Evidence guide

 Facing one of these questions right now?

-Tell us the shape of your deployment and the regulatory frame you answer to, and we will come back with a concrete next step — usually the specific evidence the reviewer is looking for.
+Tell me the shape of your deployment and the regulatory frame you answer to, and I will come back with a concrete next step - usually the specific evidence the reviewer is looking for.